 What are fish and chips?

 The most popular types of fish in British fish and chip shops are cod and haddock.
 The fish is covered in batter (a mixture of flour and water) then deep fried (submerged in very hot oil).
-British chips are usually thickly sliced potatoes.
+British chips are usually thickly sliced potatoes (or spuds).
 These slices of potato – or chips – are then deep fried.
 As you can probably imagine fish and chips are not very healthy.
 A large portion of fish and chips is probably enough to feed most people for 2 days!

 How are they served?